Class of 2017 student biographies were compiled in July 2016.

 A native of Houston, Texas, Sara Llansa graduated from Brown University in 2012 with a Bachelor’s degree in International Relations and Education.
 While at Brown, Sara worked with an Eritrean refugee family, co-lead a group that provided free SAT prep to local high school students, and taught English as a Second Language to immigrants in the Providence area.
 Upon graduating, Sara led a group of high school students in Costa Rica and then returned to her hometown, where she taught ESL at the college level, tutored students, worked at a travel security company, and taught a youth development course at a Yes Prep public school.
-Presently, she is the Director of EMERGE, which is a Houston Independent School District (HISD) initiative that connects high performing students from underserved backgrounds to top-tier institutions that will offer them the least financial burden and the greatest support.
-In her free time, Sara enjoys traveling and is planning her next adventure in Argentina.
+Presently, she is the Director of EMERGE, which is a Houston Independent School District (HISD) initiative that empowers and prepares high performing students from underserved communities to attend and graduate from selective colleges and universities across the nation.
+In her free time, Sara enjoys traveling and is planning her next adventure to Brazil.
 Besides traveling, Sara loves collecting art, exercising, broadening her mind by taking Acumen courses, and exploring all that Houston has to offer.

 Stephanie Maddox is part of the Staffing Services organization at Google, where she focuses on optimizing interview coordination efforts across various areas of the business.
 Prior to joining Google in 2014, she worked for a staffing agency in Honolulu, Hawaii where she specialized in business development and recruiting.
 Stephanie earned her Bachelor’s degree in Journalism with an emphasis in Public Relations from the University of Nevada, Reno.

 Elizabeth J. Matlock, PHR, SHRM-CP